 - If the lender reports your payments to the credit reporting agencies

 If you’re having trouble obtaining a personal loan, the first thing to do is stay calm.
-For example, someone who was denied a loan due to poor credit or a high debt-to-income ratio can simply take some time to improve their financial situation and apply again later.
+For example, someone who has had a loan denied due to poor credit or a high debt-to-income ratio can simply take some time to improve their financial situation and apply again later.
 When the need for capital is urgent, consider the following options.

 A bank isn’t the only place to obtain a personal loan.
 Since traditional banks often have stricter requirements, a credit union may be more accommodating.